-In general, assisted living provides a balance of residential living, health and recreational services, and assistance in day-to-day living activities.
-In reality, it offers residents many of the same benefits as independent living while providing basic help in areas that may have become personally challenging.
+Assisted living offers residential living, health and recreational services, and personalized assistance in day-to-day living activities.
+In reality, it provides residents many of the same benefits as independent living while offering assistance in areas that may have become personally challenging.

 WHO LIVES AT AMBER OAKS?

 Our typical resident is 88 years young, 71% female and 29% male.
 Our residents are mobile, including those requiring no assistance, while others utilize walkers or wheelchairs.
 Characteristically, our residents require assistance with 2-3 activities of daily living.

 We have a vast array of interesting residents who call Amber Oaks home.
 We have a distinctive sample of the local population, including war veterans and the veterans’ wives, who served in World War II, the Korean War, and the Vietnam War.